kostadindev/knowledge-base-builder/README.md

 # 🧠 Multi-Source Knowledge Base Builder for LLMs

-This project builds a web crawlable **textual knowledge base** from various data sources such as PDFs, websites, and GitHub markdown files, using **large language models** to structure and summarize the content.
-The final output is a **Markdown-formatted knowledge base**, ready for use as an llms.txt or llms-full.txt format.
-It can also be used in **RAG pipelines** and chatbots.
-Supports **Google Gemini**, **OpenAI GPT-4o**, and **Anthropic Claude**.
+Python package to transform diverse content into a powerful, structured knowledge base.
+This tool seamlessly ingests **files** (PDFs, DOCXs, spreadsheets, Markdown, plaintext), **websites** (HTML pages, sitemaps, XML content), and **GitHub repositories**, processes them with state-of-the-art **large language models** (Gemini, GPT-4o, Claude), and produces a comprehensive **Markdown knowledge base**.
+Perfect for creating web-crawlable `/llms.txt` files, powering **RAG applications**, preprocessing content for **vector databases**, or building specialized chatbots.
 The algorithm uses a logarithmic-depth parallel merge tree with a concurrency-limited semaphore to efficiently process and merge all documents.

 ---